nsidc/data-access-tool-ui/DEVELOPMENT.md

 > [!WARNING]
 > The advice below does not work for the EDL login interaction on a local
 > machine.
-Develop against a drupal VM for testing all interactions (see below) You also need to run a proxy to Hermes: npx http-server -p 3000 -P https://nsidc.org/apps/orders/api See the config in webpack.config.cjs.
-Would like to proxy directly to Hermes URL, but couldn't get that to work.
+Develop against a drupal VM for testing all interactions (see below)

 ## Developer VM (no Drupal)